arjunptm/GITS/docs/supported_commands.md

 #### gits create_branch
 This automatically checks out a new branch from local master , after pulling all the changes from the remote master to local master.
 The idea behind this is that this new branch should have all the latest commits before a developer starts working on them.

+#### gits diff
+This is a function to analyze the current state of a Git repo.
+It shows difference commits, branches, files and more.

 #### gits init
 Function that creates an empty Git repository or re-initializes an existing one.
 There are three versions of this function,